FeipengMa6/VLoRA/README.md

 ## Acknowledgments
-This work is heavily based on [LLaVA](https://github.com/haotian-liu/LLaVA).
-Thanks for their great work!
+This codebase is built upon [LLaVA](https://github.com/haotian-liu/LLaVA).
+Thanks for their outstanding work!

 ## Citation
 If you find VLoRA is useful for your research, please cite us: